 Living With Fear

-Being a cancer survivor comes with certain levels of fear or anxiety at times.
-This feeling is normal, but you will need to work to manage it, accept it and not let it consume you.
-You have a life to live, no matter where you are in your diagnosis stage, treatment, or navigating life after your diagnosis.
+Being a cancer survivor comes with certain levels of fear or anxiety, sometimes even years after successful treatment.
+This is normal, but it can take some effort to manage that anxiety, accept it and not let it consume you.
+You have a life to live, no matter where you are in your diagnosis stage, treatment, or recovery.

-Try to work to determine where this place of fear is coming from.
-Is it the situation you are in at the doctor office or the way you feel after treatment, or something else?
-It is understandable for initial fear to come from your diagnosis.
+It can help to determine where this place of fear is coming from.
+Is it the situation you are in at the doctor's office, the way you feel after treatment, or something else?
+It is understandable for initial fear to come immediately after your diagnosis, but don't be surprised if it surfaces at other stages as well.

-Even 6 years out from treatment, I try to access fear I may experience at an appointment or leading up to a scan or test.
-Am I afraid of the test itself, or is it the fear of the results?
-When you start to think about the cause of the fear, the act that is triggering the fear, may not be the case at all.
+Even 6 years out from treatment, I experience fear and anxiety at appointments or leading up to a scan or test, and I have to assess it.
+Am I afraid of the test itself, or is it fear of the results?
+When you start to think about the cause of fear, you might find that the act that is triggering the fear might not be the cause at all.

 Recognize when a fear is becoming overwhelming

-Everyone has fears and being fearful, is a powerful emotion.
-You must be mindful of your fears.
-Try to recognize when fears may be starting to take over your life and how you are functioning at times because of it.
+Fear is natural.
+We all experience fear at times.
+It's a powerful emotion.
+Be mindful of your fears.
+Try to recognize when fear may be starting to take over your life and how it is impacting your ability to function.

-Some signs of this are extreme anxiety, avoiding places, or people for example.
+Some signs that fear is taking over are extreme anxiety, or avoiding certain places or people.
 It is important to recognize these situations and work through them.
-Many times when these situations are extreme, the best advice is to seek support from a professional.
+If these situations seem insurmountable, it's best to seek support from a professional.

 Find a healthy outlet

-It is important to find something that makes you feel good, or brings you joy!
-Some people journal, some run, and some take up yoga or photography for example.
-Find something that encourages a creative outlet, relaxes you, and helps you work through your current uncertain feelings.
+Distraction and creativity can be great tools for controlling anxiety.
+Find something that makes you feel good, or brings you joy!
+Some people journal, some run, and some take up yoga or photography.
+Find something that encourages a creatives, relaxes you, and helps you work through uncertainty.

-During the time you leading to a scan, for example, keep yourself busy with something that helps you relax, yet keeps you engaged.
-This will help the time pass faster and is a healthy outlet.
+In the days before a scan, for example, keep yourself busy with something that helps you relax, yet keeps you engaged.
+This will help the time pass faster in ways that are healthy.

-Every morning when you wake up, remember you have survived that many days before.
-Some days we must be our own hype person and remind ourselves that we have survived everything thrown at us so far.
+Every morning, when you wake up, remember you have already survived difficulties for so many days before this moment.
+Some days, we must be our own hype person and remind ourselves that we have survived everything thrown at us so far.
 Try not to depend solely on others to always know we need a pick-me-up or some encouragement.
 We must do that for ourselves at times and keep moving forward.

 Acknowledge that it is ok to be afraid

 Obviously, you have the right to be afraid, no matter what the reason.
 This is how you are feeling, and it is valid.
 Never let anyone tell you differently.
 Just do not remain in that space.
-Living in fear is not a healthy way to live your lifelong term.
+Living in fear is not a healthy way to live long term.

 Surround yourself with support

-Sometimes we realize that we have those in our life that are not what we need right now.
-It is ok to distance yourself from those that are not giving you what you need.
+Sometimes we realize that we have people in our lives who are impacting us negatively at that moment.
+It is okay to distance yourself from those people.
 They will either phase themselves out or step up to the plate and be there for you no matter where you are in your diagnosis.

 Join the conversation